jfrog/terraform-provider-artifactory/docs/resources/artifactory_build_webhook.md

 * `key` - (Required) The identity key of the webhook.
 Must be between 2 and 200 characters.
 Cannot contain spaces.
 * `description` - (Optional) Webhook description.
 Max length 1000 characters.
 * `enabled` - (Optional) Status of webhook.
 Default to 'true'
 * `event_types` - (Required) List of Events in Artifactory, Distribution, Release Bundle that function as the event trigger for the Webhook.
+Allow values: "uploaded", "deleted", "promoted"
 * `criteria` - (Required) Specifies where the webhook will be applied on which repositories.
   * `any_build` - (Required) Trigger on any build
   * `selected_builds` - (Required) Trigger on this list of build names